Working Together, Keeping Safe

 This specific service is designed to analyze, confront, and solve your business needs.
 I provide customized solutions to all of my clients, and am an extremely results-oriented professional.
 I will work with you throughout the entire decision-making process and guarantee success.
 Contact me to find out how I can help today.

-Estate agents are beginning to undertake legionella assessments for their domestic landlords, however staff are not trained or competent and can not provide this level of expertise.
-I have minimal overheads and therefore my rates are competitive with estate agents.
-A number of estate agents are even now using my services to ensure compliance for their clients.
+For domestic properties. estate agents are beginning to undertake legionella assessments for their domestic landlords, however staff are not trained or competent and can not provide this level of expertise.
+If someone does contract legionnaire's disease in one of your properties, would you be comfortable defending yourself in a court of law when questioned on your decision to use your current contractor.
+We have a number of estate agents now using my services to ensure compliance for their clients and ensure to satisfy some landlord insurance policies.

-Legionella risk assessments are legal requirements for most commercial properties and those smaller properties that fall outside of this criteria still have a duty of care to keep people safe inline with current legislation.
+Legionella risk assessments are a legal requirements for most properties and those smaller properties that fall outside of this criteria still have a duty of care to keep people safe inline with current legislation.
+Following a risk assessment, guidance will be given on how to manage your water systems to minimise bacterial growth.
+This guidance is not mandatory however the guidance has special legal status which can be used to prosecute, if you fail to act upon the guidance.
+Fines are unlimited.

 Degree in Evirinmental Geology (2002-2005)